stijn-dejongh/lovecraft_public_domain/raw_converts/ob.md

 and the effects of nervous stimulus.
-Old Bugs, obtaining a firmer hold on his mop, began to wield it like the javelin of a Macedonian hoplite, and soon cleared a considerable space around himself, meanwhile shouting various disconnected bits of quotation, among which was prominently repeated,  " . . . the sons of Belial, blown with insolence and wine. "
+Old Bugs, obtaining a firmer hold on his mop, began to wield it like the javelin of a Macedonian hoplite, and soon cleared a considerable space around himself, meanwhile shouting various disconnected bits of quotation, among which was prominently repeated,". . . the sons of Belial, blown with insolence and wine. "

   The room became pandemonium, and men screamed and howled in fright at the sinister being they had aroused.
 Trever seemed dazed in the confusion, and shrank to the wall as the